Quansight-Labs/free-threaded-compatibility/docs/porting.md

 }
 ```

+You can then read from `cache` at runtime in a context where you know the module
+is initialized without worrying about whether or not the per-module static cache
+is initialized.

 If the cache is critical for performance, cannot be generated at import time,
-but generally gets filled quickly after a program begins then you will need to
+but generally gets filled quickly after a program begins, then you will need to
 use a single-initialization API to ensure the cache is only ever initialized
 once.
 In C++, use
 [`std::once_flag`](https://en.cppreference.com/w/cpp/thread/once_flag) or